Vitamin B12 and Your Liver

 They add it in to make it easy.
 If you are vegan, or prefer to eat a lower meat protein, you will have to find other options.
 Even though B12 is not found in plants, you can easily find it in other foods.
 Many breakfast cereals and food bars have added B12 to fortify it.
 It’s easy to check the label to make sure you are getting enough.

 Some foods are also fortified with vitamins such as B12, including...

 - Breakfast cereals

-Vitamin B12 is water soluble.
+Vitamin B12 is water-soluble.
 What that means is that it is hard to overdose on it.
 What your body doesn’t use, will be passed out through your urine.
 If you are taking it with a B complex, it can cause you to have neon yellow in the toilet.
 That’s not just the B12, it is probably the B2, which is riboflavin.
-Many doctors offer injections of B12 to pep up their patients.
+Many doctors offer injections of vitamin B12 for hepatitis C to pep up their patients.

-- Vitamin B12 is responsible for many of your body’s functions.
+Vitamin B12 is responsible for many of your body’s functions.
+It...

 - Prevents heart disease

 In my experience, by getting enough eggs and meat in your diet, you may feel better.
 Knowing that your cereal is fortified also provides the reassurance that you’re getting the vitamins you need.
 If you are not eating right and concerned about excessive fatigue or body aches with hepatitis C, ask your doctor if vitamin B12 is right for you.
 It can get you all jazzed up and knock out a lot of symptoms.